magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Improved access to code for developers via various new filters and actions

 = 1.5.4 =
 * Fixed issue with 'duplication link' checkbox remaining greyed out when some sites were checked.